Risk Assessment and Treatment

 Subjects covered in this course include:

-Successful completion of Risk Management Principles and Practices or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field).
+Successful completion of Risk Management Principles and Practices (ARM 54) or a fundamental knowledge of business management, employee benefits and general insurance (e.g., work experience in the insurance field) is suggested.

 Course Information - Fall 2015